atoxcode/laravel-tutorial/README.md

 ## About this tutorial

-This tutorial describing about simple CRUD laravel in sozolab members.
-Here is the content of this tutorial:
+This tutorial describing about simple CRUD in laravel.
+Here are the contents:
 1. Route Laravel
 2. Templating blade
 3. Database